 Geek Out On the Architecture at Geoffery Bawa’s House

-Nestled in Colombo’s Kollupitiya district, Number 11 served as the residence of Geoffrey Bawa, Sri Lanka’s most renowned architect and the pioneer of Tropical Modernism.
-Acquired in 1958, Bawa transformed this space by merging four adjacent houses into a cohesive architectural masterpiece over several years.
-The residence exemplifies his signature style, seamlessly integrating open courtyards, verandas, and a harmonious blend of indoor and outdoor spaces.
+Number 11, located in Colombo’s Kollupitiya district, was the home of Geoffrey Bawa.
+He was Sri Lanka’s most famous architect and the pioneer of Tropical Modernism.
+Bawa acquired the property in 1958.
+Over several years, he transformed the space by merging four adjacent houses into a single masterpiece.
+Consequently, the residence showcases his signature style.
+It seamlessly blends open courtyards and verandas with indoor and outdoor spaces.

-Visitors to Number 11 can explore rooms adorned with Bawa’s personal art collection and unique artifacts, reflecting his eclectic tastes and design philosophy.
-The house also features a painted door in an interior courtyard by artist Donald Friend and showcases Saarinen tulip armchairs, highlighting Bawa’s appreciation for both local and international design elements.
+Visitors to Number 11 can explore rooms filled with Bawa’s personal art collection.
+These unique artifacts reflect his eclectic tastes and design philosophy.
+For example, the house features a painted door by artist Donald Friend.
+It also showcases Saarinen tulip armchairs, highlighting Bawa’s global design appreciation.

-The residence also offers guided tours, providing insights into Bawa’s life and architectural contributions.
-For enthusiasts seeking an immersive experience, the Geoffrey Bawa Trust allows stays in the two bedroom visitor’s suite on the first floor.
-However, it is essential to note that the residence is not operated as a regular hotel, and accommodations are especially tailored for those with a keen interest in architecture and art.
+The residence also offers guided tours for more insight into Bawa’s life.
+For an immersive experience, the Geoffrey Bawa Trust allows stays in the visitor’s suite.
+However, it is important to know this is not a regular hotel.
+The accommodations are specifically for those with a deep interest in architecture and art.

 Find Some Peace at Gangaramaya Temple